Back to the articles

 • Machine shops

-There are a few things to consider in advance: Despite the low force that the probe exerts on the material surface, minimal deformation sometimes occurs in soft materials.
+There are a few things to consider beforehand: Despite the low force that the sensor exerts on the material surface, minimal deformation sometimes occurs with soft materials.

-In contrast to tactile measurement, optical measurement systems measure objects with the aid of optical sensors.
+In contrast to tactile measurement, optical measurement systems measure objects using optical sensors.
 These can be laser scanners, projection systems or photogrammetry systems.

-The great advantage is that surface damage to the measured object is reliably avoided in the case of sensitive objects.
+The great advantage is that surface damage to the measurement object is reliably avoided with sensitive objects.
 Signs of wear also do not occur here.

-Transparent, but also shiny components place particularly high demands on the optical sensors.
-The reason is relatively simple: Measurement with light on reflective or even translucent material proves difficult or is not possible for the time being.
+Transparent and shiny components place particularly high demands on optical sensors.
+The reason is relatively simple: measuring with light on reflective or even translucent material is difficult or not possible for the time being.

-Here, a scanning spray is often used before the measurement.
+A scanning spray is often used here before the measurement.
 This makes it easier for the sensors to detect the contours.

 More about optical metrology